Antarctic ecosystems: From microscopic plants to penguins

 Kristen Krumhardt

-In this NSF NCAR Explorer Series lecture, we explore ways in which Earth System Models (ESMs) are being used to investigate polar ecosystem change.
-We also discuss possible implications for people and animals in these regions.
+In this NSF NCAR Explorer Series lecture, Dr. Kristen Krumhardt and Dr. Alice DuVivier explore how Earth System Models (ESMs) are used to investigate polar ecosystem change.
+They also discuss possible implications for people and animals in these regions and policy considerations to help protect vulnerable ecosystems.

 Kristen Krumhardt